-Agriculture is a main economic driver in the Swartland Local Municipality and is a major contributor to the socioeconomic stability of the area.
-Black Orchid Farming propose the development of an instream dam on Portions 2 and 3 of Farm No. 1100, Bonathaba, located between Malmesbury and Wellington.
+Agriculture is a major economic driver in the Swartland Local Municipality, contributing to the socioeconomic stability of the area.
+Black Orchid Farming propose the development of an instream dam on Portion 2 and Portion 3 of Farm No. 1100, Bonathaba, located between Malmesbury and Wellington.

 The Bonathaba Farm, as well as Zwartfontein Farm (located adjacent to Bonathaba), form part of a development plan to approximately double the productive hectares of the farm's agricultural output.
-The aim of this increase in productive hectares is to create a large-scale, sustainable citrus and grape operation, creating over 200 new employment opportunities while retaining over 600 jobs1.
-Soil and climatic conditions, along with the Cape Town Harbour being situated in close proximity to the Farms (approximately 60km as the crow flies), provides suitable growing and export conditions for the grape and citrus production industry.
-The proposed Bonathaba Dam development is in line with the West Coast District Municipality's IDP with regards to sustaining and supporting primary and secondary sectors within the economy of the district.
-This involves the expansion and establishment of further processing facilities especially within the agriculture sector2.
-Moreover, the West Coast District's economy is dominated by manufacturing (20.3% in 2016) and the agricultural sector (at 20.2%, generating R 5 482 300 in 2016).
+The aim of this development plan is to create a large-scale, sustainable citrus and grape operation, creating over 200 new employment opportunities while retaining over 600 jobs.
+Environmental factors, namely soil and climatic conditions, along with the Cape Town Harbour being closely situated to the Farms (approximately 60km as the crow flies), provide suitable growing and export conditions for the grape and citrus production industry.
+The proposed Bonathaba Dam development is in line with the West Coast District Municipality's IDP with regards to sustaining and supporting primary and secondary sectors within the economy of the district, including the agriculture sector.
+Moreover, the West Coast District's economy is dominated by both the manufacturing (20.3% in 2016) and the agricultural sector (at 20.2%, generating R 5 482 300 in 2016), highlighting the need to create sustainable agricultural practices within the District Municipality.

-The proposed dam will have a gross storage capacity of 1 000 000m3 with a surface area of approximately 19.2ha.
+The proposed dam will have a gross storage capacity of one million cubic metres (1 000 000m) with a development footprint of approximately 19.2ha.
 The proposed dam will overlap both properties where the dam wall will be located on the eastern boundary of the two properties (Figure 1), most of which will impact on existing vineyards and/or orchards.
-The proposed site is located in Ward 12 of the Swartland Local Municipality, West Coast District Municipality.
-The proposed dam is located at the following co-ordinates: 33°31'13.66"S; 18°55'17.53"E.
+The proposed site is situated within Ward 12 of the Swartland Local Municipality, West Coast District Municipality and is located at the following co-ordinates: 33°31'13.66"S; 18°55'17.53"E.

 The Bonathaba Farming Venture has an Existing Water Use Right (Appendix 9) where water is abstracted from the Berg River, located approximately 720m east of the proposed site for the dam development (Figure 8).
-The proposed dam development will require a Water Use Authorisation (WUA) in terms of section 21 of the National Water Act (NWA), Act No. 36 of 1998.
-Applicable section 21 activities include;
+The proposed dam development will require a Water Use Authorisation (WUA) in terms of section 21 of the National Water Act (NWA), Act No. 36 of 1998, where applicable water use activities include;